Haines City police officer shot by his own gun during traffic stop

 HAINES CITY, Fla.
-(WFLA) — A police officer was shot while conducting a traffic stop in Haines City on Sunday.
+(WFLA) — A police officer was shot by his own gun while conducting a traffic stop in Haines City on Sunday.

 It happened just before 10 p.m. outside of a Checkers on US-27.

+Haines City police chief said the officer had asked the driver to

 According to a statement from Haines City police, a routine traffic stop escalated into an altercation.
-The officer’s gun went off, shooting him in the leg.
+The officer’s gun went off during the fight, shooting him in the leg.

 The officer was air-lifted to Lakeland Regional.
 According to a Twitter post from the police department, the officer is doing OK.